-- Advising the Minister for Finance of Ireland in relation to a High Court challenge of a €2.7 billion State recapitalisation of Irish Life & Permanent Group Holdings plc by Ireland in July 2011 for financial stability purposes, including advising on State aid aspects of the case.
+- Advising the Minister for Finance of Ireland in relation to a High Court challenge of a €2.7 billion State recapitalisation of Irish Life & Permanent Group Holdings plc in July 2011 for financial stability purposes, including advising on State aid aspects of the case.

 - Advising the Central Bank of Ireland on State aid and competition law issues arising in relation to measures to reorganise the credit union sector in Ireland for financial stability purposes, including advising on High Court applications to merge certain credit unions for financial stability purposes.

 - Representing eir, the Irish telecoms incumbent, before the High Court in several statutory appeals of decisions by the Commission for Communications Regulation (ComReg) designating eir as operator with “significant market power” (based on the competition law concept of dominance), and in the defence of enforcement actions by ComReg, including as regards the allegedly anti-competitive effects of certain bundling practices.

 - Acting for Mars in High Court proceedings against HB Ice Cream Limited (owned by Unilever) for breaches of competition law in the ice cream market in Ireland.